mayakraft/SimpleOculus/readme.md

 It’s only setup for head rotation, no translation (walking).

 The sample environment is an immersion in an equirectangular panorama.
 I realized after the fact this doesn’t make a good demo.
 No walking is allowed, on top of that the edge warping is too steep.
-(Photo- Peter Gawthrop, flicker: gawthrop)
+(Photo- Peter Gawthrop, flicker: gawthrop).
+Gonna change this soon.

 ------

-> ### Notes for building LibOVR in Xcode:
+> # Notes for building LibOVR in Xcode:

-> ##### from a blank Cocoa project:
+> ### from a blank Cocoa project:

 > Drag LibOVR into Xcode Project, uncheck all “Add to Target”